Barry Goudreau: After Boston

 After Delp's death, the remaining RTZ members reunited to record "Set The Songbird Free", which was written by Brian Maes.
-"We wanted this to be a tribute to the love and respect that we all share for our bandmate and friend Brad," recalls Maes.
+"We wanted this to be a tribute to the love and respect that we all share for our bandmate and friend Brad," recalled Maes.

-On February 25, 2012, Goudreau played a three-hour set with Sheehan and others in the "All Star Jam" to benefit the Sydney and Berne Davis Art Center in Ft Myers Florida.
+On February 25, 2012, Goudreau played a three-hour set with Sheehan and others in the "All Star Jam" to benefit the Sydney and Berne Davis Art Center in Ft Myers, Florida.

 Goudreau formed Barry Goudreau's Engine Room with Brian Maes, Tim Archibald, Tony DePietro, Mary Beth Maes, Joanie Cicatelli and Terri O'Soro.
-They released their first CD "Full Steam Ahead" in September 2017.
+They released their first CD Full Steam Ahead in September 2017.
 Since 2014, Goudreau has also toured with the American Vinyl All Star Band, which also includes Jeff "Skunk" Baxter.
-Goudreau also occasionally appears with Scrap Metal, a supergroup formed by Gunner and Matthew Nelson, twin sons of Musician Ricky Nelson.
+Goudreau also occasionally appears with Scrap Metal, a supergroup formed by Gunner and Matthew Nelson, twin sons of Ricky Nelson.

+On March 19, 2021, Goudreau released the second album from Barry Goudreau's Engine Room entitled The Road.

 On September 3, 2022, Goudreau was inducted into the New England Music Hall of Fame while on stage at the Hampton Beach Casino Ballroom.

 Goudreau now lives with his wife Connie in Swampscott, Massachusetts.
 They have two children: Sean, a mortgage executive, and Michele, a health and wellness coordinator.
-They also have three grandchildren, Alyssa, Sammy and Matthew.
+They also have three grandchildren.